intruder-27/EE401_LAB/README.md

 # EE401_LAB
-## This is my work of EE401 lab simulation assignment base on the topic - Genration Scheduling in Power Systems.
+## This is my work on the EE401 lab simulation assignment based on the topic - Generation Scheduling in Power Systems.

-# Aditya Agrawal - 20085114
+ Aditya Agrawal - 20085114
-# Vibhor Goel    - 20085108
+ Vibhor Goel    - 20085108